Infectious diseases

 Breasts swollen by allergies

 Allergies occur when allergens affect the body's immune system, leading to a varying range of symptoms.
-Reasons why an allergic reaction occurs including touching certain substances, eating certain foods, consuming other products or even inhalation of an allergen.
+Reasons why an allergic reaction occurs include touching certain substances, eating certain foods, consuming certain objects or even inhalation of an allergen.

 Depending on the allergen, it can be difficult to know what is the root cause.
 For an allergic reaction leading to swollen breasts, it is possible you have used a new hygiene product in this area.
 Flea bites, some internal medicines or natural substances such as pollen or mold can also lead to reactions.